bevy-cheatbook/bevy-cheatbook/src/include/builtins.md

    Reference to an asset of specific type
  - [`Visibility`][bevy::Visibility]:
    Manually control visibility, whether to display the entity (hide/show)
+ - [`ComputedVisibility`][bevy::ComputedVisibility]:
+   Check if an entity should be rendered (is it hidden? is it culled?)
  - [`RenderLayers`][bevy::RenderLayers]:
    Group entities into "layers" and control which "layers" a camera should display
  - [`AnimationPlayer`][bevy::AnimationPlayer]:
    Make the entity capable of playing animations; used to control animations
  - [`Camera`][bevy::Camera]:
    Camera used for rendering
- - [`CameraUi`][bevy::CameraUi]:
+ - [`UiCameraConfig`][bevy::UiCameraConfig]:
-   Marker to identify the camera used for the UI render pass
+   Can be used to disable or configure UI rendering for a specific camera
  - [`Camera2d`][bevy::Camera2d]:
-   Marker to identify the camera used for the main 2D render pass
+   Configuration parameters for 2D cameras
  - [`Camera3d`][bevy::Camera3d]:
-   Marker to identify the camera used for the main 3D render pass
+   Configuration parameters for 3D cameras
  - [`OrthographicProjection`][bevy::OrthographicProjection]:
    Orthographic projection for a camera
  - [`PerspectiveProjection`][bevy::PerspectiveProjection]: